North Goa district: Jai Hind Movement (1946)

 To intensify the flickering torch of freedom, the Indian Socialist leader, Dr. Ram Manohar Lohia, courted arrest on 18 June 1946 by defiantly addressing a mammoth meeting in Goa.

 In August 1946, at Londa on the border, a mass meeting of Goan nationalist workers charted out a plan of non-violent action.
 To express the peoples's longing for freedom, satyagrahas were launched until the year ended in different parts of the Portuguese enclaves and resulted in 1500 Goans being imprisoned and the ring leaders deported.

 Goa Action Committee (1953)

 After the French withdrawal from India, a futile attempt was made by the Government of India to negotiate with Portugal for a peaceful transfer of its possession to the Indian Union.
 Consequently, the Goa Action Committee was formed in Bombay to awaken sympathy for its cause within the country and abroad.

 Operation Vijaya (1961)

 In 1958 all parties amalgamated under the banner of Goan Political Convention presided over by Professor Aloysius Soares.

-In a carefully planned action by Armed forces, the Government of India entered Goa.
-Scant resistance was offered and in December 1961 with hardly any bloodshed, Goa was liberated from the Portuguese to remove the last vestiges of foreign domination in India.
+Through action by Armed forces, the Government of India entered Goa.
+Scant resistance was offered and in December 1961 with hardly any bloodshed, Goa was liberated from the Portuguese.